 - 'one-off' bank fees such as loan establishment fees

 - loan repayments

 - investing surplus funds.

-This is the most important step of all.
 Once you've done your cash flow forecast, make sure you go back and check what you estimated against the actual cash flows for the period.
-Do this to highlight any differences between estimated and actual, it will help you see why your cash flow didn't meet your expectations.
+This is the most important step.
+Doing this will highlight any differences between estimated and actual so you can see why your cash flow didn't meet your expectations.